Andie2302/EspHomeTools/README.md

         l.WithPlatform("monochromatic")
          .WithName("Dimmable LED Strip")
          .UseOutput("dimmable_led_output")
-         .WithCommentOn("output", "Links this light to the PWM output defined above.");
+         .WithId("dimmable_led_output") // Add an ID to the light to be able to control it .WithCommentOn("output", "Links this light to the PWM output defined above.");
     });

 // 3.
 Generate and print the final YAML string Console.WriteLine(root.ToYaml());

 ```

 ### Generated YAML Output